 †No GST applic

-The expected learning outcomes for the Nationally Recognised Training unit PUAWER008B Confine small workplace emergencies are:
+The expected learning outcomes for the Nationally Recognised Training unit PUAFER008 Confine small emergencies in a facility are:

 - Prepare for emergency situations